JosephDuffy/josephduffy.co.uk/data/posts/the-ipod-touch-is-my-favourite-device-for-ios-development.md

 date: 2021-05-12T23:37:34Z
 ---

 It's important to test across various screen sizes, which the iOS simulator is good for, but it's also important to test on real devices where possible.
-I currently have an iPhone 11 Pro, an iPhone 6, and 2 iPod touches that I use for iOS development.
-Out of all these I find the iPod touches to be the best device for a lot of iOS development.
+I currently have an iPhone 11 Pro, an iPhone 6, and 2 iPod touches.
+Out of all these I find the iPod touch to be the best device for a lot of iOS development.

 <!-- more -->